History of Deion Sanders in Timeline

 2021: First Season at Jackson State

-In 2021, Deion Sanders led the Jackson State Tigers to a 4-3 record in his first season.
+In his first season in spring 2021, which was abbreviated and delayed, Deion Sanders led the Jackson State Tigers to a 4–3 record.

 2021: SWAC Title and Eddie Robinson Award

-In the fall 2021 season, Deion Sanders led the Jackson State Tigers to the Southwestern Athletic Conference (SWAC) title and received the Eddie Robinson Award as the season's top FCS head coach.
+In the fall 2021 season, Deion Sanders led the Jackson State Tigers to the Southwestern Athletic Conference (SWAC) title and a program record of 11 wins.
+He was also named the recipient of the fall 2021 Eddie Robinson Award as the season's top FCS head coach.
+However, Jackson State lost the 2021 Celebration Bowl to South Carolina State.

-December 3, 2022: Named Head Coach of Colorado Buffaloes
+December 3, 2022: Head Coach of Colorado Buffaloes

 On December 3, 2022, Deion Sanders was named the head coach of the Colorado Buffaloes.